carbonplan/research/articles/protocol-review-survey/index.md

 date: 3-3-2025
 color: pink
 summary: We conducted a stakeholder survey showing broad agreement that independent review of CDR protocols is needed.
 However, there appear to be diverse views on the desired scope and function of such a review.
-quickLook: Stakeholder survey illustrates desire for independent protocol review.
+quickLook: Stakeholder survey reveals nuanced views on independent protocol review.
 card: protocol-review-survey
 background: articles/030/form
 icon: articles/030/form-small